Azure/azure-cli-dev-tools/README.md

     - For Azure CLI: https://github.com/Azure/azure-cli
     - For Azure CLI Extensions: https://github.com/Azure/azure-cli-extensions
     - Any other repository that you might have access to that contains CLI extensions.

+    After forking `azure-cli`, follow the below commands to set up:
+    ```Shell
+    # Clone your forked repository
+    git clone git@github.com:your-github-name/azure-cli.git
+    cd azure-cli
+    # Add the Azure/azure-cli repository
+    git remote add upstream git@github.com:Azure/azure-cli.git
+    # Reset the default dev branch to track dev branch of Azure/azure-cli so you can use it to track the latest azure-cli code.
+    git branch dev -u upstream/dev
+    # Develop with a new branch
+    git co -b feature_branch
+    ...
+    # When code is ready, push it to your forked repository and submit a PR to merge into the dev branch of Azure/azure-cli repository.
+    git push -u origin feature_branch
+    ```
+    You can do the same for `azure-cli-extensions` except that the default branch for it is `master`, run `git branch master -u upstream/master` instead.
 3. Create a new virtual environment for Python in the root of your clone.
 You can do this by running:

     Python 3.6+ (all platforms):